voxpupuli/vox-pupuli-tasks/README.md

 ## Local Setup

-To start the app locally, do (assumes that you've ruby, bundler and yarn available, also redis needs to be started):
+To start the app locally, do the following (assumes that you've ruby, bundler and yarn available, also redis needs to be started):

 ```sh
 git clone git@github.com:voxpupuli/vox-pupuli-tasks.git